 But with rules like mandatory theology classes or morning mass, your student or your family may feel uncomfortable in such an institution.
 If that’s the case with you, look for one of the many private schools that has no religious affiliation at all.

-This will also help avoid many church vs. state issues of discrimination that have arisen at school, particularly when it comes to supporting LGBTQIA+ youth.
+This will also help avoid much church vs. state issues of discrimination that have arisen at school, particularly when it comes to supporting LGBTQIA+ youth.

 Private Schools Are for Brilliant Kids